Review: American Express Aeroplan Reserve Card

 Yes

-A $599 annual fee is on par with other premium Aeroplan cards, such as the TD Aeroplan Visa Infinite Privilege and CIBC Aeroplan Visa Infinite Privilege.
+This annual fee is on par with other premium Aeroplan credit cards, such as the TD Aeroplan Visa Infinite Privilege card and the CIBC Aeroplan Visa Infinite Privilege card.
 With that in mind, it would be worth comparing against these other options before applying to ensure you are getting the best welcome bonus and benefits for yourself.

 Air Canada & Aeroplan Benefits

-The American Express Aeroplan Reserve card offers many Aeroplan and Air Canada Travel benefits.
+The American Express Aeroplan Reserve card offers several Air Canada and travel-related benefits for cardholders.

 Free Checked Bag